A warm welcome for refugees in wake of Afghan fiasco

-America has seen countless waves of migrants, but rarely has the country been as eager to receive them as it has been the tens of thousands of Afghans who are being airlifted into the country right now.
+America has had countless waves of migrants, but rarely has the country been as eager to receive them as it has for the tens of thousands of Afghans who are being airlifted into the country.

-Charities and resettlement agencies say they’ve been overwhelmed by the response, with offers of open arms, leads on apartments and a flood of supplies.
+Charities and resettlement agencies say they have been overwhelmed by the response, with offers of open arms, leads on apartments and a flood of supplies.

-The desperate airlift out of Kabul had barely kicked into gear last month when a call went out from Adventist Community Services of Greater Washington for everything from shampoo and razors to wall art and alarm clocks — anything that could help a suddenly displaced Afghan family arriving with only what they could carry out.
+The desperate airlift out of Kabul had barely kicked into gear last month when a call went out from Adventist Community Services of Greater Washington for items such as shampoo, razors, wall art and alarm clocks — anything that could help a suddenly displaced Afghan family arriving with only what they could carry.

-A few days later Ken Flemmer, the director of ACSGW, asked folks to halt purchases for drop-off, saying they needed time to process the crush of material that had already flowed in.
+A few days later, Ken Flemmer, the director of the Adventist group, asked folks to halt drop-offs because organizers needed time to process the crush of items.

-Mr. Flemmer told The Washington Times one man from Michigan loaded up a car with supplies and drove down.
-Pharmacy students from the University of Maryland-Baltimore County drove over with cartons of personal hygiene products.
-Volunteers have been working through the heat to sort everything as it floods in.
+Mr. Flemmer told The Washington Times that a man arrived from Michigan with a carload of supplies.
+Pharmacy students from the University of Maryland, Baltimore County, brought cartons of personal hygiene products.
+Volunteers have been working through the heat to sort everything.

-In Northern Virginia, Catholic Charities for the Arlington Diocese posted a wish list of needs on Amazon.
-It was bought up and donated within hours, said Stephen Carattini, president and CEO, who said the sudden surge had created a bit of a logistical issue.
+In Northern Virginia, Catholic Charities of the Diocese of Arlington posted a wish list of needs on Amazon.
+Everything was purchased and donated within hours, said Stephen Carattini, president and CEO, but the surge created a bit of a logistical issue.

 “We shouldn’t have been surprised, but we had an overwhelming response,” he said.
 “Our warehouses are full.
 Our offices have become impromptu sorting sites.”